McAppion History, Family Crest & Coats of Arms

 Early Notables of the McAppion family (pre 1700)

-from early times was Sir John MacAlpin; John MacAlpine (Latin: Maccabeus) (died 1557), a Scottish Protestant theologian; and Joseph Capen (1658-1725), a Massachusetts clergyman who during...
 Another 30 words (2 lines of text) are included under the topic Early McAppion Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McAppion family to Ireland

 Some of the McAppion family moved to Ireland, but this topic is not covered in this excerpt.

 Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the McAppion family

 Many of the ancestors of Dalriadan families who arrived in North America still live in communities along the east coast of Canada and the United States.
 In the American War of Independence many of the original settlers traveled north to Canada as United Empire Loyalists.
 In the late 19th and early 20th centuries the ancestors of many Scots began recovering their collective national heritage through Clan societies, highland games, and other patriotic events.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name McAppion or a variant listed above: Robert MacAlpin, who settled in New York State in 1740; William MacAlpine settled in New York in 1774; Hugh and James MacAlpin settled in New York in 1811.
 James Alpin was registered as a United Empire Loyalist..